TO THE MEMBERS OF APTECH LIMITED

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-In line with the requirements of the Companies Act 2013 and the SEBI (LODR) 2015 theCompany has formulated a Policy on Related Party Transactions and the same is uploaded onthe Company'swebsite:http://www.aptech-worldwide.com/downloads/aptech-policy/Policy-Aptech-RPT. pdfDetails of Related Party Transactions are given in AOC-2 as Annexure-V.
+In line with the requirements of the Companies Act 2013 and the SEBI (LODR) 2015 theCompany has formulated a Policy on Related Party Transactions and the same is uploaded onthe Companys website: https://www.aptech-worldwide.com/downloads/InvestorPolicy/Aptech_RPTPolicy2019.pdf Details of Related Party Transactions are given in AOC-2 as Annexure-IV.

 NOMINATION AND REMUNERATION POLICY

 The Nomination and Remuneration Policy can be accessed on the website of the Companyhttps://www.aptech-worldwide.com/downloads/ aptech-policy/Remuneration-Policy.pdf

 CORPORATE SOCIAL RESPONSIBILITY

-The Company has constituted Corporate Social Responsibility Committee in compliancewith the provisions of Section 135 of the Act read with the Companies(Corporate Social Responsibility Policy) Rules 2014.
-The Corporate Social Responsibility Committee hasformulated a Corporate Social Responsibility Policy (CSR Policy) indicating the activitiesto be undertaken by the Company and the same has been uploaded on the website of the Company https://www.aptech-worldwide.com/downloads/policy-on-csr.pdf The Disclosure with respect to CSR activities forming partof this report is given in Annexure-II
+The Company has constituted Corporate Social Responsibility Committee in compliancewith the provisions of Section 135 of the Companies Act 2013 read with the Companies(Corporate Social Responsibility Policy) Rules 2014.
+With a view to enlarge the scope ofCSR activities the Company revised the CSR Policy to enable providing skill developmentto underprivileged children and youth besides the existing activities.
+The revised policyalso facilitates education by providing financial assistance to the NGOs which are workingin the field of development of children and youth through education.
+The revised policyhas been uploaded on the website of the Company https://www.aptech-worldwide.com/downloads/policy-on-csr.pdf The Disclosure with respect to CSR activities forming partof this report is given in Annexure-I.

 The Company does not accept any deposits from public.